makersacademy/mechacoach/INSTRUCTIONS.md

 For the academy, the slack-team should be replaced with makersstudents.
 For example: 'team=makersstudents'

-For the apprenticeships it would be 'team=makersapprenticeships'
+For apprenticeships it would be 'team=makersapprenticeships'

 ```
 curl -X POST -F 'cohort=cohort-slack-channel' -F 'team=slack-team' http://mechacoach.herokuapp.com/pairs/release